Britain approves spending of 3.5 billion pounds on railway bailout

 Britain is reviewing its two-metre social distancing rule ahead of the next stage of lockdown easing planned for July 4, and should it be reduced to one metre, trains could run at about 45% full according to industry estimates.

-Under the emergency measures, the government took on all the cost and revenue risk itself, and instead paid companies including FirstGroup, Arriva UK Trains and Govia, partly owned by Go-Ahead a small fee to keep operating services.
+Under the emergency measures, the government took on all the cost and revenue risk itself, and instead paid companies including FirstGroup (FGP.L), Arriva UK Trains and Govia, partly owned by Go-Ahead (GOG.L) a small fee to keep operating services.